WLCG-AuthZ-WG/bearer-token-discovery/specification.md

 ## Proposal

 Client tools that rely on a bearer token for authenticating themselves need a mechanism for receiving the tokens from their environment.
 While the browser is a monolithic user agent (and can internally manage tokens), the terminal environment involves a number of independently-developed tools; the environment needs a way to communicate the token to be used to Unix processes.
-To the best of our knowledge, there’s no previously defined standard about how a Unix tool should discover a token from its environment.
+To the best of our knowledge, there's no previously defined standard about how a Unix tool should discover a token from its environment.

-If a tool needs to authenticate with a token and does not have out-of-band WLCG Bearer Token Discovery knowledge on which token to use, the following steps to discover a token MUST be taken in sequence (where ``$ID`` below is taken as the process’s effective user ID):
+If a tool needs to authenticate with a token and does not have out-of-band WLCG Bearer Token Discovery knowledge on which token to use, the following steps to discover a token MUST be taken in sequence (where ``$ID`` below is taken as the process's effective user ID):

 1. If the ``BEARER_TOKEN`` environment variable is set, then the value is taken to be the token contents.